MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/inventory/Mplify W135.1 - LSO Service Inventory Management API - Developer Guide.md

 **Figure 11.
 Service State Machine**

+It is up to the Seller's discretion on what is the retention period of Service being in the `terminated` state.

 Additions and changes to Services in the Service Inventory can be performed with use of Service Orders and the Service Order Management API, or by the request of the SOF.